int-brain-lab/atlas/streamlines/README.md

 \end{cases}
 $$

 > **Implementation notes:** The mask $\mu$ is stored in `mask.npy` that is computed in the first step below, from the input nrrd files.
-This file is a 3D array with shape `(N, M, P)` and a data type `uint8`.
+This file is a 3D array with shape `(N, M, P)` and data type `uint8`.

 ### Step 1.
 Surface normal

-The first step is to estimate the normal to the surface for every voxel of each of the three surfaces.
+The first step is to estimate the normal to the surface of every voxel of the surface.
 The normals will be used as boundary conditions when simulating the partial differential equation in Step 2.

 #### Crude local estimatation

-With the $\chi_{\mathcal V}$ indicator function of the brain region, and the neighbor voxels, we can make a first estimation of the surface normal at each voxel belonging to one of the surfaces:
+We can make a first estimation of the surface normals thanks to the $\chi_{\mathcal V}$ indicator function of the brain region:

 $$
 \forall p \in \mathcal S, \quad